F-He/duckman_rewrite/README.md

 The [Duckman Community Bot](https://github.com/Grewoss/duckman-python_bot) rewritten in Python using the [discord.py command ext](https://discordpy.readthedocs.io/en/rewrite/ext/commands/index.html).

-Duckman is a community bot created for the [Grewoss Discord Server](https://discord.gg/XW3a27Z)!
+Duckman is a community bot created for the [C0de C4ve Discord Server](https://discord.gg/XW3a27Z)!
 You are free to fork and do basically anythings with this Repository, but keep the [License](https://github.com/Grewoss/duckman_rewrite/blob/master/LICENSE) in mind.
 I would appreciate if you send me a message on Discord if you use this code so i can check out your Version!